caviajs/http-exception/README.md

 ## Introduction

-This package includes an `HttpException` which is used by other packages to standardize error responses.
+This package includes an `HttpException` which is used to standardize error responses.

 ## Usage